Aminadav/globx/README.md

-# Globux
+# Globx

-Please see the full working demo app: https://github.com/Aminadav/globux-todo
+Please see the full working demo app: https://github.com/Aminadav/globx-todo

 Link to the first Reddit post about it: https://www.reddit.com/r/reactjs/comments/m27hqm/globux_a_global_state_manager_that_let_you_read/